-Mapping and Managing Vulnerabilities with a Zero-Trust Approach
+Map and Manage Vulnerabilities with a Zero Trust Approach

 Implementing a zero-trust approach validates administrative access to each system.
 It also enables the creation of policies for different security levels, preventing lateral moves from weaker entry points.
 Zero-trust technology solutions that have labelling functionality also provide more granular visibility into flows and communications.

 This is useful for card-accepting merchants who historically have struggled to prove that the systems they have deemed out-of-scope are actually separate from their CDE.